9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- Delete the generated ts/scss files that do not have _ in front in backend/frontend folder.
+- Make sure that CodeMirror will not interact with other CodeMirrors.
+- Make the default component tabs collapsible, to not show them, the options will appear to not be so many.
+- Make accordion tabs cursor pointer.

 - Add more order by options in query_settings "order posts by" collapsible.
 - Add more notes on order by options in query_settings.
-- Make sure that Jquery UI JS that we enqueue don't interfere with other jquery ui.

 ### Query Settings